Moxio/captainhook-psalm/README.md

 Usage
 -----
-Add Psalm error checking as a `pre-commit` to your `captainhook.json` configuration file:
+Add Psalm error checking as a `pre-commit`-hook to your `captainhook.json` configuration file:
 ```json
 {
     "pre-commit": {